Insurance write-off categories explained: what are Cat N and Cat S cars?

-New insurance write-off categories were introduced in October 2017, with Cat N and Cat S classifications replacing the former groupings, Cat C and Cat D. But what has changed aside from the names, and do the same caveats about buying a written-off car still apply?
+The UK’s insurance write-off categories were updated in October 2017, with Cat N and Cat S classifications replacing the former Cat C and Cat D. But what has changed aside from the names, and do the same caveats about buying a written-off car still apply?

-The new categories were introduced to better reflect the increasing complexity involved in repairing modern cars, but it’s worth pointing out cars classified as Cat or Cat D won’t be reassessed, so there are plenty of these cars for sale on the second-hand market.
+The new categories were introduced to better reflect the increasing complexity involved in repairing modern cars, but it’s worth pointing out that cars originally classified as Cat C or Cat D won’t be reassessed, so there are some of these cars still for sale on the second-hand market.

 When a car is involved in an insurance claim following an accident, or is damaged as a result of fire, flood or during a theft, its insurance company will assess it to judge if it’s worth repairing.
 In so doing, they will assign it a category, which determines how it should be viewed, and how it must be treated, in the future.

 What is Cat S and Cat N damage?

 A Cat S car is one which has sustained structural damage during a crash – think items such as chassis and suspension.
-While the car can safely be repaired and put back on the road, Cat S cars must be re-registered with the DVLA before being put back on the road.
+While the car can safely be repaired and put back on the road, Cat S cars must be re-registered with the DVLA.

 Cat N classification encompasses all non-structural damage, such as lights, infotainment and heated seats.
 As with Cat S cars, Cat N vehicles can be put back on the road, however, unlike Cat S cars, there is no need to re-register it with the DVLA – though you will still need to inform them your car has been written-off.